snajd/appcontrol/docs/labs/module_3/lab4.md

   </FileRules>
 ```

 Thats it.
-We will move on for now an do all the testing of our policies in a later lab.
+We will move on for now an do all the testing of our policies in a later